TodePond/TodePondDotCom/wikiblogarden/work/how-i-get-money/trust/readme.md

 ## Problems with substack

-First of all, substack is full of [nazi cunts](https://www.theatlantic.com/ideas/archive/2023/11/substack-extremism-nazi-white-supremacy-newsletters/676156/), which is pretty bad.
+First of all, substack is full of [nazis](https://www.theatlantic.com/ideas/archive/2023/11/substack-extremism-nazi-white-supremacy-newsletters/676156/), which is pretty bad.

-Secondly, uh... no wait that's enough.
+Secondly, uh... no wait that's enough-

 ## Problems